ForEvolve/forevolve.github.io/_drafts/en/2021-03-28-learn-coding-with-dot-net-core-part-7.md

 ## Conclusion

-In this article, we explored interpolation as a way to replace concatenation in certain scenario.
+In this article, we explored interpolation as a way to replace concatenation in certain scenarios.
 At this point, using one or the other is only a matter of taste.

-To use interpolation we need to prefix a string with `$`.
+To use interpolation, we need to prefix a string with `$`.
 Inside that string, we can then wrap an expression, like a variable, with `{` and `}`.
-That token will be replaced at runtime with the expression's value.
+The program will replace that token at runtime with the expression's value.

-We also saw that we can use interpolation with multiline strings by prefixing the string with both special characters, like this: `$@"..."`.
+We also saw that we could use interpolation with multiline strings by prefixing the string with both special characters, like this: `$@"..."`.

 {%- include learn-coding-with-dot-net-core/next.md nextIndex=8 -%}